-Pursuant to Financial Code section 50307 and section 1950.314.8 of title 10 of the California Code of Regulations, all licensees under the CRMLA are required to annually file a Report of Principal Amount of Loans and Aggregate Amount of Loans Serviced for the preceding 12-month period ended December 31 ("Activity Report") on or before March 1st of each year.
+Pursuant to Financial Code section 50307 and section 1950.314.8 of Title 10 of the California Code of Regulations, all licensees under the CRMLA are required to annually file a Report of Principal Amount of Loans and Aggregate Amount of Loans Serviced for the preceding 12-month period ended December 31 ("Activity Report") on or before March 1st of each year.

-Respondent failed to timely submit its 2007 Activity Report to the Commissioner.
-On May 15, 2008, the Commissioner assessed a penalty pursuant to Financial Code section 50326 against Respondent for failing to file the 2007 Activity Report.
-Respondent also failed to timely file its annual audit reports for the fiscal years ended December 31, 2007 and December 31, 2008, as required by Financial Code section 50200.
+United International failed to timely submit its 2007 Activity Report to the Commissioner.
+On May 15, 2008, the Commissioner assessed a penalty pursuant to Financial Code section 50326 against United International for failing to file the 2007 Activity Report.
+United International failed to timely file its annual audit report required for the fiscal year ended December 31, 2007 and December 31, 2008, as required by Financial Code section 50200.